jpfreeley/jpfreeley/_posts/2016-09-27-GA-DSI-Project-01.md

 + perform simple descriptive statistics on the data
 + create graphs with MatPlotLib, Seaborn and Tableau to visualize the data

+Unordered (bulleted) lists use asterisks, pluses, and hyphens (*, +, and -) as list markers.
+These three markers are interchangable; this:

+*   Candy.
+*   Gum.
+*   Booze.
+this:

++   Candy.
++   Gum.
++   Booze.
+and this:

+-   Candy.
+-   Gum.
+-   Booze.

 The quick brown fox jumped over the lazy dog's back.